 If you're in the mood for historic, scenic, and Native American areas.

 Route to take: Cut through the mountains of Wolfe Creek and Durango for a scenic drive from Denver.

-Head to Dolores if you're in the mood for high-altitude serenity, midnight soaks in natural hot springs, fly-fishing, hikes through waterfalls and wildflowers, community-gourmet meals.
+If you're in the mood for high-altitude serenity, midnight soaks in natural hot springs, fly-fishing, hikes through waterfalls and wildflowers, and community-gourmet meals.